omkar-patil25/omkar-patil25/README.md

 # Omkar Patil

 👋 Hi there!
-I'm Omkar Patil, a passionate software engineer with expertise in full-stack development, mobile app development, and quality assurance.
+I'm , a passionate engineer with expertise in full-stack development, mobile app development, and quality assurance.
 With a solid background in Python, Flutter, and automation tools, I enjoy building robust and scalable solutions that make an impact.

 -------------

-## 🌟 About Me
+## ✨ Who I Am
 - **Current Role**: CoC Engineer at Varroc Engineering Limited, Pune, India.
 - **Education**: B.E. in Computer Engineering from Pimpri Chinchwad College of Engineering and Research.
 - **Professional Experience**: 2+ years of industry experience in software development, quality assurance, and tool administration.